 Administration of the Estate

-Whether your loved had a Will or your loved one’s property is being handled through an heirship proceeding, the executor or administrator will need to administer your loved one’s estate.
+Whether your loved one had a Will or your loved one’s property is being handled through an heirship proceeding, the executor or administrator will need to administer your loved one’s estate.
 The executor/administrator will need to inventory your loved one’s property, value your loved one’s property, and then disburse your loved one’s property according to the Will or the Court’s order in an heirship proceeding.
 Have a great probate attorney like Dan Burke to assist in the administration your loved one’s estate will make things go much easier and quicker.
 If you need help administering an estate, contact Dan Burke.

 Responsibilities of an Executor